rsoussan/astrobee/localization/sparse_mapping/readme.md

 Here we use values that are different from

-    $ASTROBEE_SOURCE_PATH/astrobee/config/localization.config
+    $ASTROBEE_SOURCE_PATH/astrobee/config/localization/sparse_map_matcher.config

-which are used for localization on the robot, since those are optimized for speed and here we want more accuracy.
+which are used for sparse map matching on the robot, since those are optimized for speed and here we want more accuracy.

 ### Testing localization using a bag